-While the key areas of our bikes come lubricated from the factory there are several times where adding additional lubrication to certain areas can be beneficial for the life of the bike.
+While the critical areas of our bikes come lubricated from the factory, there are several times when adding lubrication to certain areas can be beneficial for the life of the bike.
 This article will go over places where lubrication would be beneficial and what lubricants to use.

 Quick Reference On Recommended Lubricants